stanislao92/stanislao92.github.io/index.md

 I'm a postdoctoral researcher in the [Department of Linguistics](https://www.uni-potsdam.de/en/ling/index) of the University of Potsdam and a member of the [Potsdam Morpho-Syntax Lab](https://sites.google.com/view/potsdam-msl/home).

-I got my PhD from MIT in 2023.
+I got my PhD from [MIT](https://linguistics.mit.edu/) in 2023.

 My main research interests are in syntax and morphology⁠.

-## My full name
+## My name

 It's pronounced [stanizˈlao dzomˈpi] and spelled with a grave accent on the final *i*.
 (I myself have been inconsistent in this regard; now I'm trying to fix that.)
+Unless we first met years ago in Italy, I'll probably ask you to call me Stan.

 ## Updates